infinitest/infinitest.github.com/_doc/eclipse.md

 You can configure which test it should configure by adding an `infinitest.filters` file at the root of your eclipse project.

 See [Filtering Syntax]({{ site.baseurl }}{% link _doc/config/infinitest.filters.md %}) for more info on how to filter tests.

+*Note:*
+After changing the content of infinitest.filters you need to force a rebuild of the project using "Project > Clean" Eclipse action.

 ### Configuring JVM options